-- Classifieds Phone: 931.552.1234 - Classifieds Email: tnclassifieds@gannett.com - Public Notices/Legals Email: publicnotice@tnmedia.com of business owners want partner to help a marketing them grow.
+- Classifieds Phone: 931.552.1234 - Classifieds Email: tnclassifieds@gannett.com - Public Notices/Legals Email: publicnotice@tnmedia.com

 All classified ads are subject to the applicable rate card, copies of which are available from our Advertising Dept. All ads are subject to approval before publication.
 The Leaf Chronicle reserves the right to edit, refuse, reject, classify or cancel any ad at any time.
 Errors must be reported in the first day of publication.
 The Leaf Chronicle shall not be liable for any loss or expense that results from an error in or omission of an advertisement.
 No refunds for early cancellation of order.